-At Wagaman we have a whole school literacy approach that encompasses reading and viewing, writing, listening and speaking.
+Wagaman Primary School has a whole school literacy approach that encompasses reading and viewing, writing, listening and speaking.
 Skills are taught explicitly at each year level and follow the sequence of the Australian Curriculum.
-The program is integrated across learning areas to create a meaningful environment which meets the needs of individual students.
-Students are supported and intervention programs implemented where needed.
+Literacy is integrated across all learning areas to create a meaningful environment which meets the needs of individual students.
+Students are supported and intervention programs such as Levelled Literacy Intervention (LLI) and SPELD are implemented where needed.

 Students participate in a variety of reading opportunities in all classes across the school.
-These include, Guided Reading, Shared Reading and Independent Reading.
-Students are explicitly taught both decoding and comprehension strategies as part of reading lessons.
+These include guided reading, shared and modelled reading, and independent reading.
+Students are explicitly taught decoding skills and comprehension strategies as part of reading lessons.

 Writing is my favourite part of the day.
 I love choosing to write things I am passionate about and publishing my writing like a real author.

 — Wagaman Primary Year 4 student

 Students have a variety of opportunities to develop their speaking and listening skills as part of explicit English lessons and integrated into a variety of subject areas.

 All classes present an assembly item each semester.